cs327e-fall2023/snippets/README.md

-### This is the snippets repo for Elements of Databases Fall 2023
+#### This is the snippets repo for Elements of Databases Fall 2023
-### In here you will find code samples and guides for our projects
+##### In here you will find code samples and guides for our class weekly assignments and projects